MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 ### DataViewObjectsParser class for parsing property settings

-Described below are the basic principles for defining property settings.
+The basic principles of defining property settings are described below.
-Please note, however, that you can also use the utility classes defined at powerbi-visuals-utils-dataviewutils package for defining settings properties.
+Please note, that you can also use the utility classes defined in powerbi-visuals-utils-dataviewutils package for defining settings properties.

 For more information on this topic see the [documentation](https://github.com/Microsoft/powerbi-visuals-utils-dataviewutils/blob/master/docs/api/data-view-objects-parser.md) and sample on how to use `DataViewObjectsParser` class.